jensrossbach/node-red-contrib-chronos/README.md

 If you encountered a bug, would like to propose a new feature or simply want to share your opinion about the software, please have a look at the [contribution guide](https://github.com/jensrossbach/node-red-contrib-chronos/blob/master/CONTRIBUTING.md) on the GitHub repository to learn more about how to contribute to this project.
 If you need help or have questions, please check out the [instructions for getting support](https://github.com/jensrossbach/node-red-contrib-chronos/blob/master/SUPPORT.md).

+To see what has changed in recent versions of the software, please have a look at the project's [change log](https://github.com/jensrossbach/node-red-contrib-chronos/blob/master/CHANGELOG.md).

 #### Scheduler
 Schedules the transmission of messages or setting of global/flow variables at specific times.